(A) Following any reported use of force, the shift supervisor shall ensure that the following reports have been completed:

 (6) The record of injuries may be made at the time of the medical assessment if doing so will not interfere with or delay the delivery of necessary medical care.
 Such record must not include any medical information apart from a description or depiction of the injury.

-(C) The deputy warden of operations shall review the use of force packet prepared by the shift supervisor.
-The deputy warden of operations may order or collect additional statements or other information as needed.
+(C) The designated deputy warden shall review the use of force packet prepared by the shift supervisor.
+The designated deputy warden may order or collect additional statements or other information as needed.
 The deputy warden shall determine the following:

 (1) Are the factual circumstances described sufficiently in the record to enable an evaluation of the amount of force used;